swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

   - Reports from breakout rooms
   - Q&A
   - Reminders to discussion session participants
-   - Export the Etherpad (button at top right) if you'd like to save notes from our session.
+   - Export the Etherpad (button at top right) if you would like to save notes from our session.
 Notes will be removed (but available in the archives) soon after the discussion ends!
    - For small typos in lessons, submit pull request to appropriate lesson

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)